 Types Of Stand Up Paddle Boards

 Stand up paddle boards are usually made of epoxy resin, but inflatable ones can also be purchased.
 In fact, inflatable paddle boards are the most popular type nowadays.
 This is because inflatable paddle boards are less expensive and more portable.
 And you may be surprised at how firm and rigid inflatable paddle boards are once they’ve been blown up.
-Our favourite inflatable stand up paddle board is the Tower Adventurer, which offers great value for money and is incredibly rigid and stable.
-You can read our full review of the Tower Adventurer inflatable SUP here.

 Having said that, if you’re planning to spend most of your time paddle boarding at sea, then a rigid paddle board is the best option as this will give the best performance in the waves.
 This is especially true in choppy or rough sea conditions.